-Line 1 - Total charged tips for calendar year 1999.
+Line 1 - Total charged tips for calendar year 2005.
 Enter the total amount of tips that are shown on charge receipts for the year.

-Line 2 - Total charged receipts showing charged tips.
-Enter the total sales (other than nonallocable receipts) from charge receipts that had a charged tip shown.
+Line 2 - Total charge receipts showing charged tips.
+Enter the total sales (other than nonallocable receipts as defined on page 2) from charge receipts that had a charged tip shown.
 Include credit card charges and other credit arrangements and charges to a hotel room unless your normal accounting practice consistently excludes charges to a hotel room.
 Do not include any state or local taxes in the amounts reported.